rubymonsters/ruby-for-beginners/26_mailbox.md

 # The mailbox exercise

 The mailbox exercise is a milestone in the beginners group curriculum, and it may take a little bit longer to complete it.
+That is fine, and, to some extend, the point.

 Fill in and complete the following class definitions.